7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 3.md

     end.

 ```
-If `Func` is trapping exits, then the process won't die unless you send it a 'kill' signal.
+If `Func` is trapping exits, then the process it is running in won't die unless you send it a 'kill' signal.

 In the shell,
 ```